uoft-tmi/signature-forgery-detection/README.md

 # Signature Forgery Detection

 ## Motivation
-- Signatures are used to indicate authenticity but can forged
+Problem: Signatures are used to indicate authenticity but can forged
-- use ML to detect forgeries
+Solution: use ML to detect forgeries

 ## How to run online